UMWEDU/umw-familyweekend-sync/_pages/schedule-of-events.md

 </ul>
 11 a.m.-5 p.m. <strong>| </strong>900 block of Charles Street, downtown Fredericksburg

 Featuring traditional music, dancing, arts, crafts, and foods of Wales.
 The trolley will provide transportation between Double Drive and the festival.
+Although admission is free to students and families, donations are welcomed.
+Learn more at <a href="http://jamesmonroemuseum.umw.edu">jamesmonroemuseum.umw.edu</a>.

+908 Charles St., Fredericksburg, Va.
+22401
 <ul>
  	<li><strong>Chocolate Chomp Challenge </strong></li>
 </ul>